dentarg/auth0-blog/_posts/2017-10-30-spring-5-embedded-tomcat-8-gradle-tutorial.markdown

 ### Securing Spring 5 Applications with Auth0

 Another feature that serious applications cannot overlook is security.
-On today's apps, personal/sensitive data are being exchanged between clients and servers like never before.
+In modern applications, personal and sensitive data is being exchanged between clients and servers like never before.
 Luckily, with the help of [Auth0](https://auth0.com/), adding a production-ready security layer to a Spring 5 project is easy.
 We just need to use and configure an [open-source library](https://github.com/auth0/auth0-spring-security-api), provided by Auth0, which tightly integrates with Spring Security (the security module of Spring).
 Let's see how to do this now.

-The first step is to open our `build.gradle` file and do four things: add a new maven repository; add the Auth0 library dependency; add the `spring-security-config` library; and add the `spring-security-web` library:
+The first step is to open our `build.gradle` file and do four things: Add a new maven repository, add the Auth0 library dependency, add the `spring-security-config` library, and add the `spring-security-web` library:

 ```groovy
 // ...